Simbli Frequently Asked Questions

 In edit mode, there is a Spellchecker icon on the tool bar.
 Unknown words are underlined during typing, and clicking the icon will go through all the underlined words and offer suggestions for correction.
 Alternately, right-clicking an underlined word will give a list of suggestions for that one word.

 Attendance can be easily imported from your list of voting and non-voting attendees for any meeting type.
-Once attendance is taken, a tab to record votes is present on every agenda item.
+Once the meeting is published and attendance is taken, a tab to record votes is present on every agenda item.
 You may customize the order that attendees are listed, and you can choose to record unanimous votes individually or not.
 You are also able to indicate if a voting member was not present for a particular vote.
+The Minutes Administrator can capture the voting or the voting can be entered directly by each voting member using the online voting feature.

 Using your laptop or iPad, you can start taking minutes right on the agenda item page during the meeting.
 For each item, you can import a recommendation, record the voting results, and add any other necessary information.
 Minutes are automatically saved as you type.
 When you are ready, a link from the meeting agenda gives you the choice to publish to authorized users only, or to the public.